Oatmeal Date Bars Recipe with an Instructional Video

 Dates are the fruit of the date palm tree.
 These little wonders have increased in popularity as a dessert ingredient.
 They have a chewy texture and a naturally sweet flavor – making it easier to use less processed sugar in recipes.
 As an added bonus they contain antioxidants, fiber, vitamins and minerals.

 Want a vegan oatmeal date bar?
 No problem.
 Replace the butter in the recipe with margarine!
 Want a nut-free option?
-Again, no problem, use the almond flour instead of flour.
+Again, no problem, replace the almond flour with all-purpose flour.

 FAQs